NARCOLEPSY, SLEEP APNEA AND OTHER CAUSES OF INSOMNIA

 Nutritional and biochemical imbalances usually are the cause for most sleep disorders.
-Nutritional balancing science may be very helpful to overcome them.
+The development programs we set up may be very helpful to overcome them.

 NARCOLEPSY

-Narcolepsy is defined as an uncontrollable desire to sleep or sudden attacks of sleep that occur at intervals.
+Definition.
+Narcolepsy is defined as an uncontrollable desire to sleep or sudden attacks of sleep.
 Although medical science can rarely find a cause for narcolepsy, hair mineral analysis may yield valuable insights.

 Narcolepsy and Slow Oxidation.
 A properly performed hair mineral analysis may reveal an extremely slow oxidation rate.
-This is indicated by greatly elevated levels of calcium and magnesium, and low levels of sodium and potassium on our calibrated chart.
+This is indicated by elevated hair levels of calcium and magnesium and low levels of sodium and potassium.

-Extremely slow oxidation can be due to a lack of sleep, emotional withdrawal and often to impaired thyroid and/or adrenal glandular activity.
+Extremely slow oxidation can be due to a lack of sleep, emotional withdrawal or to impaired thyroid and/or adrenal glandular activity.
 Toxic metals and nutrient deficiencies can also contribute to a slow oxidation rate, as can other stress or lifestyle factors.
-Nutritional balancing science may be most helpful by correcting the diet and suggesting nutrient supplementation and lifestyle correction to help enhance a sluggish oxidation rate.
+The development program helps correct a sluggish oxidation rate.

-A Low Sodium-to-Potassium Ratio and Narcolepsy.
-Another mineral pattern seen with narcolepsy, that may occur with or without a slow oxidation rate, is a sodium-to-potassium ratio less than about 2.
-This is another adrenal fatigue indicator that also often indicates some degree of glucose intolerance and possibly the presence of chronic infection.
+A Low Sodium/Potassium Ratio and Narcolepsy.
+Another mineral pattern seen with narcolepsy, that may occur with or without a slow oxidation rate, is a sodium/potassium ratio less than about 2.
+This is another adrenal fatigue indicator that also often indicates some degree of glucose intolerance and possibly the presence of chronic infections.

 Other Causes.
 Narcolepsy may be due to food sensitivities, in which case a person may feel extreme fatigue after a particular meal.
 Changing the diet or testing for food sensitivities may be very helpful in these cases.

-Hypoglycemia or elevated blood sugar can cause extreme fatigue in some cases.
-This may be revealed on a hair mineral analysis by an imbalanced calcium/magnesium ratio or by a low ratio of sodium to potassium.
-Low chromium may also be associated with blood sugar imbalances.
-At times, the nutritional balancing program is sufficient to correct blood sugar imbalances, and of course diet can play a critical role.
+Hypoglycemia or elevated blood sugar can cause extreme fatigue in some people.
+This may be revealed on a hair mineral analysis by an imbalanced calcium/magnesium ratio or by a low sodium/potassium ratio.

 The use of stimulants can have a rebound effect causing extreme fatigue when they wear off.
 Caffeinated beverages, cocaine, ecstacy and other recreational, over-the-counter and prescription drugs can cause temporary stimulation followed by periods of extreme fatigue and desire to sleep.